Victim of Mt Roskill homicide named, offenders still on the run - NZ Herald

 Auckland 23-year-old Brian James has been named as the victim of Thursday's shooting in a Mt Roskill home.

-James was shot dead in a Glass Rd house about 9.30pm after two offenders entered the property before an altercation broke out.
-Two others received non life-threatening injuries and remained in stable conditions in hospital.
+James was shot dead in a Glass Rd house about 9.30pm after two offenders entered the property and an altercation broke out.
+Two other people received non life-threatening injuries and remained in stable conditions in hospital.

 The offenders fled the scene and still hadn't been found.